 Yes, your squat racks can be left outside.
 Whether for reasons of size, lack of space, or just because you like to train outside, you can protect your squat rack by occasionally painting it with zinc and keeping the moving parts lubricated.

 Cover it when not in use, especially during rainy days.

 Can Treadmill Be Left Outside?

-No, definitely shouldn’t leave your treadmill outside.
+No, you definitely shouldn’t leave your treadmill outside.
 The reason?
-It is electrical training equipment so it is essential that it is 100% protected from elements.
+It is electrical training equipment, so it must be 100% protected from elements.
 Leaving your treadmill outside could cost you to stop working.